Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/swagger/README.md

 title: Azure Communication CallingServer Service
 directive:
 - rename-model:
-    from: CallRecordingStateChangeEvent
+    from: CreateCallResponse
-    to: CallRecordingStateChangeEventInternal
+    to: CreateCallResponseInternal
 - rename-model:
-    from: AddParticipantResultEvent
+    from: AddParticipantsRequest
-    to: AddParticipantResultEventInternal
+    to: AddParticipantsRequestInternal
 - rename-model:
-    from: TransferCallResultEvent
+    from: AddParticipantsResponse
-    to: TransferCallResultEventInternal
+    to: AddParticipantsResponseInternal
 - rename-model:
-    from: PlayAudioResultEvent
+    from: AnswerCallResult
-    to: PlayAudioResultEventInternal
+    to: AnswerCallResultInternal
 - rename-model:
-    from: ToneReceivedEvent
+    from: AnswerCallResponse
-    to: ToneReceivedEventInternal
+    to: AnswerCallResponseInternal
 - rename-model:
-    from: CallConnectionStateChangedEvent
+    from: GetCallResponse
-    to: CallConnectionStateChangedEventInternal
+    to: GetCallResponseInternal
 - rename-model:
-    from: ParticipantsUpdatedEvent
+    from: GetParticipantRequest
-    to: ParticipantsUpdatedEventInternal
+    to: GetParticipantRequestInternal
 - rename-model:
-    from: CallParticipant
+    from: RemoveParticipantsRequest
-    to: CallParticipantInternal
+    to: RemoveParticipantsRequestInternal
 - rename-model:
-    from: AudioGroupResult
+    from: RemoveParticipantsResponse
-    to: AudioGroupResultInternal
+    to: RemoveParticipantsResponseInternal
 - rename-model:
-    from: CreateAudioGroupResult
+    from: TransferCallResponse
-    to: CreateAudioGroupResultInternal
+    to: TransferCallResponseInternal
 - rename-model:
-    from: JoinCallResult
-    to: JoinCallResultInternal
-- rename-model:
-    from: PlayAudioResult
-    to: PlayAudioResultInternal
-- rename-model:
-    from: CallRecordingProperties
-    to: CallRecordingPropertiesInternal
-- rename-model:
-    from: StartCallRecordingResult
-    to: StartCallRecordingResultInternal
-- rename-model:
-    from: CreateCallResult
-    to: CreateCallResultInternal
-- rename-model:
-    from: AddParticipantResult
-    to: AddParticipantResultInternal
-- rename-model:
-    from: TransferCallResult
-    to: TransferCallResultInternal
-- rename-model:
-    from: CallingOperationResultDetails
-    to: CallingOperationResultDetailsInternal
-- rename-model:
-    from: ToneInfo
-    to: ToneInfoInternal
-- rename-model:
-    from: AnswerCallResult
-    to: AnswerCallResultInternal
-- rename-model:
-    from: CallConnectionProperties
+    from: TransferToParticipantRequest
-    to: CallConnectionPropertiesInternal
+    to: TransferToParticipantRequestInternal
 - rename-model:
     from: CreateCallRequest
     to: CreateCallRequestInternal